mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

 <i class='fa fa-search-plus '></i> Zoom</a>
 {: refdef}

+Then we'll see how many cases are affected and how:
 ```r
 mice_plot <- aggr(tbl_iris_miss, col = c("navyblue", "yellow"),
                   numbers = TRUE, sortVars = TRUE,